acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 - "8 apples" and the disappearance of the background image with File Vault 2 during the transition from UEFI GOP drivers to macOS drivers (due to incompatible EDID).
 Partially solved in *WEG*.
 - PAVP freezes (freezes during video playback, broken QuickLook, etc.) are solved with *WEG* at the cost of disabling HDCP.
 - Haswell glitches for some are resolved with a semantic `framebuffer-cursormem` patch.
+- In 10.14 оn some laptops with KBL graphics one may face visual artifacts on the gradients.
+For a temporary solution try to fake IGPU to use SKL drivers.
 - The several minutes black screen upon OS boot with mobile CFL is fixed by *WEG*.
 - The absence in BIOS of an option to change the amount of memory for the frame buffer is resolved with either semantic `framebuffer-stolenmem` and `framebuffer-fbmem` patches, by modifying the BIOS or by manually inputting the values in UEFI Shell. **Otherwise you get a panic.** [Explanation](https://www.applelife.ru/posts/750369)